-When an Educational Health Care Plan is issued naming the school, support will be provided in school according to the targets and provision outlined within the document.
-The Education Health Care Plan will be reviewed annually in line with the Special Educational Needs Code of Practice remaining in place until the pupil reaches the age of twenty-five unless it is agreed at an annual review that it should cease.
+When an Educational Health Care Plan is issued naming the school, best endeavours will be made to provide support in school according to the outcomes and provision outlined within the document.
+The Education Health Care Plan will be reviewed annually in line with the Special Educational Needs Code of Practice remaining in place until the child reaches the age of twenty-five unless it is agreed at an annual review that it should cease.